ayeuhugyu/minepack/README.md

 # get the next set of mods to test
 # after the first time, it will ask the test results of the previous one (good|bad)
 minepack link bisect next
-# keep bisecting until you narrow it down to one mod that is causing problems.
+# keep bisecting until you narrow it down to one mod that is causing problems

 # finish bisection
 minepack link bisect finish